aptech/docs/docs/CR-null1.rst

    // MxM identity matrix
    b'b = I

-The transpose of *b* is written to the data set named by *dataset*, unless the nullity of *x* is zero.
+The transpose of *b* is written to the dataset named by *dataset*, unless the nullity of *x* is zero.
 If *nu* is zero, the dataset is not written.

 Globals